 This course allows students to apply previously learned theoretical and clinical knowledge.
 Students will examine and identify contemporary healthcare needs and issues.
 Students will synthesize their learning experiences and conduct evidence-based research to develop a project that aims at impacting an identified healthcare need or issue.
 The project should originate from the student's area of interest in patient population, healthcare setting, and/or policy.
-Prerequisite: NUR 342.
+Prerequisite: NUR 342 and unencumbered RN license in state of residence.
+Corequisite: NUR372.
 This is an upper division online course.
 3 Credit Hours